 - We have run a campaign to encourage people to attend or cancel their appointment.

-- We won’t be asking people to pay a deposit because NHS services are free at the point of access.
+- People will not have to pay a deposit because NHS services are free at the point of access.

 - We are helping people to understand self-care by producing information about self-care and supporting various local self-care initiatives.

-- We are training staff to provide active signposting and producing information for patients about this approach.
+- Staff are being trained to provide active signposting and producing information for patients about this approach.